WhyISoDark/fold_tree/README.md

 ## Try it out on Collab

 We have created a collab notebook which allows you to try out foldtree without installing anything.
-You can find it here:
+You can find it here: Working colab notebook ->
 [https://colab.research.google.com/github/WhyISoDark/fold_tree/blob/main/notebooks/Foldtree.ipynb]